Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 So when I look at those things and when I say the equipment this quarter for us down negative 14.6% constant currency, which is something we had not seen.
 And I get even more confidence in addition to the backlogs when I look at Managed Document Services alone because if I go to the last four quarters, equipment would've been in the range of, let's call it, flat to up 1%.
 This quarter, it was down 24%.
 It was a real anomaly.

 And when I look at the pipelines, it gives me good confidence again for Q4 and then into 2018.
 It might also help, although I know this really wasn't the question, but probably if I lay out the product introductions for everybody, I think that'd probably be a little helpful.
 So in February, we introduced the four lower-end A4 products, okay?
 That would be two color, two black and white.
 And that's why you saw the installs in entry, multi-function devices up 24% in color and 10% in black and white.
-And that's really where our developing markets benefited the most because we grew (36:09) the entry-level of A4, and we got a nice bump from that.
+And that's really where our developing markets benefited the most because it was really the entry level of A4, and we got a nice bump from that.

 In Q2, really end of May and throughout June, we launched all 17 A3 products, but they came in so late that really didn't benefit Q2 at all, obviously, because those are products that typically would go with Managed Document Services or have longer sales cycles.
 And we think as the third quarter progresses, we'll get some benefit.
 But again, really more of a benefit – more fulsome benefit across Q4 and into 2018.